KatsuteDev/Background/README.md

 ## ⚠️ Known Issues

+#### ⌘ (Mac) EROFS: read-only file system

+This extension doesn't natively support Mac, please refer to [#76](https://github.com/KatsuteDev/Background/issues/76) to get this extension working on Mac.

 #### ⚠️ Installation appears to be corrupt

 This extension modifies an internal file to make backgrounds work, as a result VSCode will warn about the installation being corrupt.

-This warning will be removed after you relaunch VSCode, a reload is not enough.
+This warning will be removed **after you relaunch VSCode**, a reload is not enough.
 Alternatively select **Don't Show Again** to suppress this warning.

 ![corrupt](https://raw.githubusercontent.com/KatsuteDev/Background/main/assets/corrupt.gif)